“Your future is created by what you do today, not tomorrow!”

 Things to consider: consolidating your debt could make it more manageable as your repayments will be streamlined and you could potentially get an overall better interest rate.
 However, it is worth doing your research first.

-Depending on your existing credit terms and conditions, consolidating your debt could actually mean that you are paying higher interest rates, which means you’ll end up paying more in the long-term.
+Depending on your existing credit terms and conditions, consolidating your debt could actually mean that you are paying higher interest rates, which means you’ll end up paying more in the long term.
 You might also incur extra fees (establishment fees, fees for paying off your other debt early, etc).

 Credit cards don’t have a specified loan term.
 Instead, they have a set borrowing limit and unpaid debt will roll over into the next payment period with added interest.
 Normally, you will have to make a minimum repayment towards your outstanding balance.
 Credit cards generally have a higher interest rate, however, if you pay your balance every month it won’t come with additional costs.
+There are multiple different types of credit cards, and they can each serve a different purpose.

-Credit cards often come with high-interest rates, and if you can only make the minimum repayments, then your debt might grow.
+Credit cards often come with high interest rates, and if you can only make the minimum repayments, then your debt might grow.
 With all of this in mind, credit cards can come with perks and they can be a good way to build your credit score.
 So, before applying for a credit card, it is worth weighing up your options and determining whether a credit card is right for you.
 If you’re struggling with making a decision, you can contact a financial advisor who will be able to assist you in making an informed decision.

-Student loans often come with low-interest rates and could be considered an investment in your future.
+Student loans often come with low interest rates and could be considered an investment in your future.
 They often come with long loan terms and smaller repayment amounts over a longer time period.

 Things to consider: student loans allow you to invest in your future value.
-However, taking on a loan shouldn’t put you in financial strain and a student loan can only be used for studying.
+However, taking on a loan shouldn’t put you under financial strain and a student loan can only be used for studying.
 You might want to make sure that you can afford the repayments before taking on the commitment.

 A business loan is a form of loan given to help with business operations.
 This could be linked to a specific purchase or to provide cash flow in the first years of operation until the business is actually making a profit.
 Business loans are often big amounts of money linked to a business plan.
 They may be secured against assets or your business itself.
 However, it is often easier to get a business loan if you have been operating as a business for many years and proven to know what you are doing.
-Most credit providers request at least 2 years worth of financial history for their assessment.
+Most credit providers request at least two years worth of financial history for their assessment.
 For new business owners, it could be tricky to get a business loan approved.

 Things to consider: business loans could allow you to follow your dreams and start your own business or help you grow and expand your existing business.
 But, there are some things to watch out for – if your business hits difficult times, this could be made more difficult with having to meet your loan repayments.
 Also, if your business is new, then your loan might come with higher interest rates as credit providers may view you as more of a risk.